 Then all you have to do is microwave the rice for two minutes, and your rice will get the desired consistency, flavor, and texture.

 Pro Tip: Avoid placing rice in a non-microwavable bowl (made of materials like metal, crystal).
 Also, your microwavable bowl should not feature any metallic paint, or it will lead to some serious consequences.
-We highly recommend using the best microwave oven in India to fix undercooked rice.
+We highly recommend using the best convection microwave oven to fix undercooked rice.

 How to Fix Undercooked Rice in an Instant Pot or Electric Pressure Cooker?